 Merchandise return transactions are a critical part of the customer experience of the retail industry.
 The objective is an optimal return rate, where the retailer finds the right balance between too many returns that may lead to return fraud and abuse and too few returns that may lead to customer unhappiness.
 But how does one arrive at such a measure?
 By finding the right retail return policy.

 A major retailer recently asked the same question.
-As a customer of The Retail Equation (TRE), the retailer asked for help in understanding the impact return policies have on business.
+As a customer of The Retail Equation (TRE; now Appriss), the retailer asked for help in understanding the impact return policies have on business.
 The retailer, who was experiencing declining sales, needed to pinpoint areas where they might improve, and one of the areas to be evaluated was the return counter.
 TRE set forth on a benchmark study to examine the impact a particular retail return policy could have on net sales and return rate.

 Stores were divided into three groups: